 'Sirius Black, don't you dare knock my feather down!'
-Beth said sternly, raising her wand just in time.
+Beth said sternly, raising her feather just in time.
 'It's all I can do to keep it up there!'

 He sent her an easy grin.
 'I'm helping you build your concentration.
 If you can keep it up now, just think how easy it'll be when you don't have feathers dive-bombing you.'

 Beth shook her head at him.
-'Are you aware how infuriating you can be?' she said.
+'Are you aware how infuriating you can be?' she said, and he cocked his head to one side, considering.

-He cocked his head to one side as he considered the question.
 'Oh yes.
-But as with anything else, it's a matter of practise, and I practise constantly.'
+But as with anything else, it's a matter of practise.
+And I practise constantly.'

 'I'd noticed,' she muttered dryly.

 'So what spell d'you want to learn next?'
-Harry asked, checking against the list of first year spells McGonagall had supplied them with.
+Harry asked, checking against the list of first year spells.